Recent Performance Improvement Talks by Kevin McManus

 Any Interest in These Recent Performance Improvement Talks by Kevin McManus?

 Do one or more of these recent performance improvement talks by Kevin McManus interest you?
-If so, and you want to learn more, please send me an e-mail at email@example.com.
+If so, please send me an e-mail at firstname.lastname@example.org.
 Please keep in mind that my schedule tends to fill up around 4-6 weeks in advance.

 Session Presenter Biography – Kevin McManus

-As Chief Excellence Officer of Great Systems, Kevin McManus provides virtual coaching and content that helps leaders at all levels use proven best practices to enhance and optimize their work systems.
-Forty years of experience in roles such as Industrial Engineer, Training Manager, Production Manager, Plant Manager, and Director of Quality gives Kevin a ‘real life work’ perspective relative to process optimization, engagement and empowerment, and operational excellence.
-Teaching 400 courses (and counting) as an international contract trainer for the TapRooT® root cause analysis process has further enhanced Kevin’s assets for helping leaders proactively minimize risk, reduce errors, and improve reliability.
+As Chief Excellence Officer of Great Systems, Kevin McManus provides virtual coaching and content to help leaders at all levels use proven best practices to enhance and optimize their work systems.
+Over forty years of experience in roles such as Industrial Engineer, Training Manager, Production Manager, Plant Manager, and Director of Quality give Kevin a ‘real life work’ perspective relative to process optimization, engagement and empowerment, and operational excellence.
+Teaching 430 courses (and counting) as an international contract trainer for the TapRooT® root cause analysis process further enhance Kevin’s assets to help leaders proactively minimize risk, reduce errors, and improve reliability.